-- How do you work with someone you do not like? - It's never an enjoyable experience for sure.
-Try to take it as an opportunity.
+a: How do you work with someone you do not like?

+- opportunity.
 All interactions can give some lessons; glean on what exactly you don't like in that person and how you can avoid such types going forward or you could lean into what good qualities they may have and bear with it for the week-month you're working together.
-Keep in mind that these people, even if they're grading you or even if they're a co-student that's just a tad overzealous, have no actual bearing on your future. - 1 think that being civil is always an appropriate measure, it is hard to get along with everyone, especially in large teams where everyone has differing personal objectives.
-Making sure that whatever the main objective of the job is being done (and communicating effectively with team members in order to do so), is honestly the best strategy I have found. - Keep the relationship professional.
+Keep in mind that these people, even if they're grading you or even if they're a co-student that's just a tad overzealous, have no actual bearing on your future. - I think that being civil is always an appropriate measure, it is hard to get along with everyone, especially in large teams where everyone has differing personal objectives.
+Making sure that whatever the main objective of the job is being done (and communicating effectively with team members in order to do so), is honestly the best strategy I have found. - M3: Keep the relationship professional.
 You aren't going to be best friends with everyone you work with but recognize that you can overcome differences to work with them for the benefit of your team.